 Note: The divine law is not something that exists apart from God.
 It is the out flowing of His essential personality.
-It is simply the reflection of the His character.
+It is simply the reflection of His character.
 This law is the standard by which the characters and the lives of men will be tested in the judgment.

-11. What will the judgment bring to light?
+- 11. What will the judgment bring to light? - Ecclesiastes 12:14 ...

-Eccl.
-12:13, 14 ...
 For God will bring every work into judgment, including every secret thing, ...
-Matt 12: 36, 37 ... every idle word...

-12. What is Jesus seeking to accomplish in His followers (the church) through the judgment process?
+Matthew 12:36 ... every idle word... - 12.
+What is Jesus seeking to accomplish in His followers (the church) through the judgment process?

 Ephesians 5:25-27 ...
-Christ also loved the church and gave Himself for it, that He might sanctify and cleanse it with the washing of water by the word, that He might present it to Himself a glorious church, not having spot or wrinkle or any such thing, but that it should be holy and without blemish.
+Christ also loved the church and gave Himself for her, that He might sanctify and cleanse her with the washing of water by the word, that He might present her to Himself a glorious church, not having spot or wrinkle or any such thing, but that she should be holy and without blemish.